nexus382/firetower-game/GUIDE.md

 ## Zombie Threat Overview
 * Daily planning at 6:00 AM resolves spawn quantity using RNG shared with recon previews.
 * `get_pending_spawn()` returns `{day, minute, quantity}`; recon reports include `minutes_ahead` and clock timestamp when within six-hour horizon.
 * Recon lure workflow: when the forecast shows a wave arriving within 120 minutes, `get_lure_status()` unlocks the 4h lure action.
-Completing it spends 1,000 calories, cancels the pending spawn, and resets lure readiness.
+Completing it spends 1,000 calories, cancels the pending spawn, rolls the injury profile, and resets lure readiness while showing a lure summary popup.
 * Active zombie damage fires every 6 hours (360 minutes) of accumulated time after the last attack or spawn resolution.
 * Lead Away is the only direct mitigation outside of tower defenses—each zombie has an independent 80% chance to leave per attempt.
 * Traps: `perform_trap_deployment()` arms a spike trap (2h, -15% rest, -500 cal); `GameManager._on_zombies_spawned` immediately calls `ZombieSystem.remove_zombies(1)` to kill the first zombie, rolls a 50% break chance, and returns the trap to inventory when intact.